The K\"ahler geometry of Bott manifolds: The complex viewpoint

 \subsection{The ample cone and K\"ahler cone}

-By applying Theorem~\ref{batthm} to a Bott tower $M_n(A)$, we obtain its ample cone $\cala(M_n(A))$ and, by duality, its K\"ahler cone $\calk(M_n(A))$.
-It will be of convenience later to consider polarized Bott towers $(M_n(A),[D])$ where $D$ is an ample (integral) invariant Weil divisor.
-Since we are interested in the K\"ahler geometry of $M_n(A)$ we describe such polarized Bott towers in terms of the dual K\"ahler class $c_1([D])$.
+By applying Theorem~\ref{batthm} to a Bott tower $M_n(A)$, we obtain a description of its ample cone $\cala(M_n(A))$ and hence its K\"ahler cone $\calk(M_n(A))$.
+It will be of convenience later to consider polarized Bott towers $(M_n(A),[D])$ where $D$ is an ample (integral) $\bbt^c$-invariant Weil divisor.
+Since we are interested in the K\"ahler geometry of $M_n(A)$ we describe such polarized Bott towers in terms of the corresponding (Poincar\'e dual) K\"ahler class $c_1([D])$.